Exercising to Prevent a Stroke

 Low-intensity exercise, if done daily, also can have some long-term health benefits and lower the risk for heart problems that may lead to stroke.
 Low-intensity exercises have a lower risk of injury and are recommended for people with other health problems.
 Some low-intensity activities are:

-For more information about developing a personal fitness plan, see the topic Fitness.
+For more information about making a personal fitness plan, see the topic Fitness: Getting and Staying Active.

 eMedicineHealth Medical Reference from Healthwise